rollerworks/search/README.md

 * Array
 * JSON
 * XML
-* FilterQuery (an easy to learn and use formula-based input format).
+* FilterQuery (an easy to learn and use condition based input format).

 > Each provided input format also provides an related exporter.